Freaky Friday (musical): Plot

 The musical opens with Ellie Blake telling the audience about the worst 24 hours of her life ("Just One Day").
 Her mother, Katherine, is a wedding planner who is getting married the next day while simultaneously arranging her own wedding.
-Ellie is resentful towards her brother, Fletcher, for annoying her and her soon to be stepfather, Mike, for being overbearing.
+Ellie is resentful towards her brother, Fletcher, for annoying her; and her soon to be stepfather, Mike, for being overbearing.
 Ellie's friends, Gretchen and Hannah, want her to join them in The Hunt, a scavenger hunt that involves traveling around the city all night.
 Katherine forbids it because The Hunt is the same time as the rehearsal dinner.
 This leads to a confrontation between Ellie and Katherine that ends with a magical hourglass being broken and the two switching bodies ("The Hourglass").

 They try to switch back but the magic only works when the hourglass is whole.
 Ellie suggests using the hourglass's twin as a replacement.
 Katherine reveals that she sold the hourglass's twin, a present from her late husband, to help pay for her catering business.
 The two decide that they have to pretend to be one another until the second magical hourglass can be found.
 Both think that the other's life is easier and each one is confident she will do a better job ("I Got This").
 Ellie has to be interviewed by Danielle for Weddings Magazine about her upcoming ceremony.
 She relies on Katherine's assistant, Torrey, to answer most of the questions and fabricates a story of how she operates her business ("What You Got").
 She starts an impromptu party in the kitchen that destroys the wedding cake.
 Katherine attends Ellie's school and realizes how difficult Ellie's school life is with harsh teachers and a bully named Savannah.
 Katherine meets Adam and her teenage body's chemistry makes her feel attracted to him ("Oh, Biology").
-Mike arrives at the house to get ready for the rehearsal dinner and is interviewed with Ellie about their relationship.
+Mike arrives at the house to get ready for the rehearsal dinner and is interviewed with Ellie about their beautiful flowers.
 Ellie does not know anything about him and the interview goes terribly.
 Mike decides to read his vows to "Katherine" and she is repulsed by him, confusing everybody present ("Vows").